 - Extraoral X-rays show teeth, but their main focus is the jaw and skull.
 These X-rays do not provide the detail found with intraoral X-rays and therefore are not used for detecting cavities or for identifying problems with individual teeth.
 Instead, extraoral X-rays are used to look for impacted teeth, monitor growth and development of the jaws in relation to the teeth, and to identify potential problems between teeth and jaws.

-Digital X-rays use less radiation that a typical X-ray which makes the entire procedure safer for both the patient and the dental staff.
+Digital X-rays use less radiation than a typical X-ray which makes the entire procedure safer for both the patient and the dental staff.
 Also, there is no wait time for the X-rays to be developed which means your dentist can begin discussing your condition and dental needs within seconds after the images are taken.

 Additionally, the images taken with digital X-ray technology can be enhanced and enlarged which makes it much easier for your dentist to understand where your problem is and how to fix it.